kevupton/laravel-swagger/README.md

 	public static $summary = "how awesome is this";
 	public static $response = "#/definitions/Response"
 ```
-So for the test controller it will place those variables into each key. **Note how they are static**

-This will give an example output of:

 ### Example Output
 This is one of the paths located in the swagger json output.
 ```json